department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="VA-burials-survivor-spouse">Surviving Spouse</button>
 <div id="VA-burials-survivor-spouse" class="usa-accordion-content">

-If you’re a surviving spouse, you can get compensation if at least one of the below descriptions is true for you.
+You can get compensation if you meet at least one of the requirements listed below.

 **One of these must be true.
 You:**
 - Married the Veteran before January 1, 1957, or within 15 years of their leaving the military, **or**